DHTMLX/docs-suite/docs/colorpicker/index.md

 ## Features

-You can check the following page to learn how to build a full-featured DHTMLX Colorpicker:
+Learn how to build a full-featured DHTMLX Colorpicker:

 - [Features](colorpicker/features.md)